Graph connectivity in log steps using label propagation: Related work

 \section{Related work}

 The famous 1982 algorithm by Shiloach and Vishkin~\cite{bib:shiloachvishkin1982} takes $O(\log n)$ time using $O(m+n)$ processors on a CRCW PRAM, performing $O((m+n)\log n)$ work overall.
-But it is difficult to translate to other computational models because of the pointer operations.
+In 1991 Cole and Vishkin improved the result to $O(\log n)$ time and $O((m+n)\cdot \alpha(m,n))$ work using $O((m+n)\cdot\alpha(m,n)/\log(n))$ processors~\cite{bib:colevishkin1991}, but hides a large constant in the asymptotic bound.
+The constant was reduced by Iwama and Kambayashi in 1994~\cite{bib:iwama1994}.
+But these latter CRCW algorithms are very complicated and difficult to translate to other computational models because of the pointer operations.
 Our algorithm takes $O(\log n)$ time using $O(m)$ processors, albeit on a more powerful CRCW.
 But it is more amenable to other models because it does not rely on pointer-jumping.

-The fastest deterministic EREW algorithm, due to Chong and Lam~\cite{bib:chonglam1995}, takes $O(\log n \log \log n)$ time using parallel sort.
-Our EREW algorithm is slower, taking $O(\log^2 n)$ time and $O(m\log^2 n)$ work using $O(m)$ processors, but doesn't rely on parallel sorting and is far simpler to implement.
+The fastest deterministic EREW algorithm takes $O(\log n)$ time using $O(m+n)$ processors and is due to the 2001 work by Chong, Han, and Lam~\cite{bib:chonghanlam2001}.
+This algorithm relies on carefully merging adjacency lists, and improves the earlier 1995 result by Chong and Lam, which took $O(\log n \log \log n)$ time.
+These EREW algorithm require parallel sorting and pointer jumping.
+Our EREW algorithm is slower, taking $O(\log^2 n)$ time and $O(m\log^2 n)$ work using $O(m)$ processors, but doesn't rely on pointer jumping or sorting and is far simpler to implement.

 The best known deterministic Stream algorithm for connected components is given by Demetrescu, Finocchi, and Ribichini~\cite{bib:demetrescu2009}, taking $O((n\log n)/s)$ passes and $s$ working memory size in W-Stream.
 Their algorithm can only achieve $O(\log n)$ passes using $s=O(n)$ memory.
-A randomized \emph{s-t}-connectivity algorithm by Aggarwal, et al.~\cite{bib:aggarwal2004} takes $O(\log n)$ passes and memory in Stream-Sort.
+A randomized \emph{s-t}-connectivity algorithm by Aggarwal et al.~\cite{bib:aggarwal2004} takes $O(\log n)$ passes and memory in Stream-Sort.
 It can be modified to compute connected components with the same bounds, but requires sorting in three of four steps in each pass~\cite{bib:oconnell2009}.
 In contrast, our Stream-Sort connected components algorithm is deterministic and takes $O(\log n)$ passes and $O(\log n)$ memory.
-Moreover it requires only one sorting step per pass, completes in $O(\log n)$ passes, and is straightforward to implement.
+It requires only one sorting step per pass and is straightforward to implement.